Undistraction/gitbook/functions.md

 A function has three additional _hidden_ properties:

 1. The `context` of the function
-2. The code that implements its behaviour
+2. The code that implements its behaviour~code
 3. `prototype` which stores its prototype object \(only relevant to constructor functions\).

 A function can be invoked.